 PO Box 210

 - Reason for interruption and evidence, e.g. ill health;

 - Evidence of financial hardship, e.g. 3 months bank statements, a copy of your rent agreement if you need to carry on paying rent, your availability to do paid work.

 Our advisers will also be able to advise you whether you fall into one of the categories of students who are eligible to receive benefit payments during your absence (e.g. single parents, disabled students, pensioners, student couples with children, etc).
-The rules are complicated and you should seek advice from the Advice Centre.
+The rules are complicated and you should seek advice from the Advice Team.